Torts, Immigration Law, Domestic Violence

 View Curriculum Vitae

-Mariela Olivares is an Assistant Professor of Law at Howard University School of Law.
+Mariela Olivares is an Associate Professor of Law at Howard University School of Law.
 She teaches Torts, Immigration Law, Family Law, and a seminar on Domestic Violence Law.
 Professor Olivares has taught at the Catholic University of America Columbus School of Law and was a fellow at Georgetown University Law Center.
 Her professional and scholarly interests include the intersection of family law, domestic violence and immigration law and policy, including access to justice for immigrants and limited-English proficient populations.

 Prior to teaching, Professor Olivares was an attorney in the areas of family law and domestic violence law and has experience litigating employment discrimination and director and officer insurance liability cases.